Central Virginia

 • 00:23:46

-Having said that, I can't tell you how often I go to a place and I have a list that I pay that's this long, right?
+Having said that, I can't tell you how often I go to a place and I have a list that I pay that's this long, right, that's aside from, and you all know what I'm talking about, so.

 • 00:24:00

-I do want to point out that our goal with CARA was always to generate revenue to support transit.
+I do want to point out that any, our goal with CARTA was always to generate revenue to support transit.

 • 00:24:09